icecube/icetray-public/icetray/resources/docs/I3Tray.rst

 .. warning::

-    Using ``import I3Tray`` or ``from I3Tray import *`` is now considered depricated.
+    Using ``import I3Tray`` or ``from I3Tray import *`` is now considered deprecated.
 Please switch to using ``from icecube.icetray import I3Tray``.
 See :py:mod:`icecube.icetray.i3tray`

 .. toctree::